Best Hikes on the Finger Lakes Trail

 Keeping dogs on a leash is safer for the dog, for other people, and gives pet owners peace of mind.

-Also on the DEC web site: Hunting Seasons, Trapping Seasons, Hunting Safety.
-Learn more about Statewide Hunting Regulations in NY State Parks and the Policy on Possession of an Unloaded Firearm for the Purpose of Accessing Adjacent Lands for Lawful Hunting Purposes.
+Also on the DEC web site: Hunting Seasons, and Trapping Seasons.
+Learn more about hunting in NY State Parks and the Policy on Possession of an Unloaded Firearm for the Purpose of Accessing Adjacent Lands for Lawful Hunting Purposes.

 Do you love blazing trails?